Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 Your personal tax situation and the deal setup that would leave you with the maximum amount post-tax is what your negotiator should be briefed on before the negotiations even start.

-But arrangements like that don't happen overnight.
-It took a lot of planning, applying to HMRC for clearance to withdraw the £540,000 as part of the sale price, sending HMRC several reminders and building the tax mitigation into the negotiations with the buyer and into the Heads of Terms and the contract of sale.
+It took a lot of planning, applying to HMRC for advance clearance to withdraw the £540,000 as part of the sale price, sending HMRC several reminders and building the tax mitigation into the negotiations with the buyer and into the Heads of Terms and the contract of sale (because buyers don't want to take on a large cash balance and pay for it.
+It locks money up for them and they can't withdraw it except as dividends which, of course, are subject to a whacking great dividend tax).

 There are numerous other tax related issues that need planning.
 These include the basis for calculation of Corporation Tax due on the profits made in the business up to the day of the sale (which tax burden falls on the seller of the business, not the buyer).